The SM&NC offers fun, hands-on exploration of the world. Whether it's art, farm, astronomy, science, nature, or history, we have it all.

 Meet Our Staff

 Lisa has been with the SM&NC since 2010.
 She holds Bachelor's Degrees in Biology and English/Creative Writing from WV Wesleyan College and a Master's Degree in Environmental Education from Southern CT State University.
 Before coming to SM&NC, she worked for CT DEP Divisions of State Parks and Education, Maine Audubon Society and the New Canaan Nature Center.
-In 2009, she was named the Outstanding Outdoor Educator for Connecticut by the CT Outdoor & Environmental Education Assoc.
+She has been previously named the Outstanding Outdoor Educator for Connecticut by the CT Outdoor & Environmental Education Assoc.
 Her favorite part of sharing nature with children is to instill appreciation for "nature's underdogs" - those plants and animals often disliked.
-She is responsible for scheduling all programs, creating many of our public programs, teaching school and after school programs.
-She is responsible for program scheduling, creating curricula, teaching school and public programs.
-She is also one of SM&NC's beekeepers and serves as our Summer Camp Director.
+She is responsible for program scheduling, working with many of our grant-funded programming, creating curricula, teaching school and public programs.
+She is also serves as our Summer Camp Director.

-Victoria has been with the SM&NC since 2007.
+Victoria Jaffery, Assistant Director of Education & Heckscher Farm Victoria has been with the SM&NC since 2007.
 She holds a Bachelor's Degree in Animal Science from the University of Rhode Island.
 Before coming to the SM&NC, she worked at the Bronx Zoo, the CT Humane Society and various horse farms in the area.
-As Co-Manager of Heckscher Farm, Victoria is responsible for the overall care of our animals, managing farm staff and volunteers and working with our oxen team and working goats.
+As Assistant Director of Education & Heckscher Farm, Victoria is responsible for the managing Education and Animal Care Managers, Interns, and volunteers.
 She teaches many of our farm classes, including Otterly Amazing and Hands-on Heckscher.

 Mark Mogensen, Manager of Heckscher Farm Operations